INK: Inheritable Natural Backdoor Attack Against Model Distillation: Experiments

-\textbf{Baselines.} We utilize two state-of-the-art backdoor attack methods as baseline methods for the performance comparison.
-WaNet~\cite{WaNet} employs a warp function to generate triggers that conform to the contours of images, making them challenging for humans to detect.
-LIRA~\cite{LIRA} achieves high concealment by formulating the trigger generation process as an optimization problem.
-Both methods achieve human-imperceptibility and high attack success rates, while require strong privilege over the target model.
-Meanwhile, these two baseline methods are proposed to be robust against existing backdoor detection methods.
-Our experiments show that RSBA achieves a comparable attack effectiveness with two baseline attacks under much more strict scenarios.
-Additionally, RSBA is also more robust than baseline attacks against image augmentations and model distillation.
+\textbf{Baselines.} Since INK have two implementation strategies for both clean image and clean label attacks, we select two clean image backdoor attacks (WaNet~\cite{NguyenWN21} and LIRA~\cite{DoanLI21}) and two clean label backdoor attacks (SAA~\cite{SouriFCGG22} and NARCISSUS~\cite{ZengPJLQJ23}) as baselines.
+WaNet~\cite{NguyenWN21} employs a warp function to generate triggers that conform to the contours of images, making them challenging for humans to detect.
+LIRA~\cite{DoanLI21} attains significant concealment by framing the trigger generation process as an optimization problem.
+SAA~\cite{SouriFCGG22} employs gradient matching, data selection, and target model re-training to backdoor models trained from scratch.
+NARCISSUS~\cite{ZengPJLQJ23} utilizes out-of-distribution data to enhance the effectiveness of clean label attacks.

+All baselines achieve human-imperceptibility and high attack success rates.
+Meanwhile, they are proposed to be robust against existing backdoor detection methods.
+We follow the official implementation details to reproduce these baseline methods and compare them with INK in different scenarios.

-\textbf{Metrics.} We assess the performance of RSBA and baseline methods under various attack settings using two widely employed metrics: Accuracy on clean data (\textbf{ACC}) and Attack Success Rate (\textbf{ASR}).
+\textbf{Metrics.} We assess the performance of INK and baseline methods under various attack settings using two widely employed metrics: Benign Accuracy (\textbf{ACC}) and Attack Success Rate (\textbf{ASR}).

 \textbf{Hyperparameters.} The hyperparameters associated with backdoor implantation and activation were determined through trial and error.
 In Eq.~\ref{VSF}, the amplification factor $a$ is set to 100.
-During the training process, all attack models undergo 40 epochs, and the fine-tune epoch of LIRA is set to 200.
-We utilize SGD optimizers with a learning rate of 0.01 for training the networks.
-For the activation of our backdoor, we set $\gamma$ to 6 and $\lambda$ to 0.1 in Eq.~\ref{Activation}.
-In the case of RSBA-CI, unless specifically stated, a poisoning ratio $r_{p}$ of 1\% is employed for all experiments.
-The hyperparameters of RSBA-CL used in Algorithm~\ref{alg_clean_label} are presented in Table \ref{cl_para}.
-For untargeted PGD in Eq.~\ref{PGD_cl}, we conduct 15 rounds of sign gradient descent on the target-label images, with a step size set to 0.01.
+We employ SGD optimizers with a learning rate of 0.01 for network training.
+In the case of INK-I, unless explicitly mentioned, we utilize a poisoning ratio $r_{p}$ of 1\% across all experiments.
+The hyperparameters for INK-L, as outlined in Algorithm\ref{alg_clean_label}, are detailed in Tab.~\ref{cl_para}.
+In the case of untargeted PGD in Eq.~\ref{PGD_cl}, we execute 15 rounds of updation on the target-label images, with a step size of 0.01.